 - Phone WiFi Calling

 Both of these services allow you to make and receive phone calls when your cellular service is spotty or non-existent, using available WiFi instead.
 You can tap into your home Internet service, or a WiFi hotspot.

 Carrier WiFi calling is offered by only a couple carriers, including Xfinity Mobile.
 What’s unique about Xfinity’s service compared to most other carriers is that it automatically switches you between available WiFi and cellular networks when needed; in other words, you don’t even need to think about it.
 Remember that carrier WiFi calling may use cellular at some point, so it’s best used in areas with less-than-stellar service.
 Carrier WiFi calling is enabled by default on all Xfinity Mobile phones, so you don’t need to do anything to activate it.

 Phone WiFi calling is a feature specific to your handset device.
 All iPhones available on Xfinity’s network have this feature.
 Turn on WiFi calling in your phone’s Settings (see this article for details).
 Phone WiFi calling lets you make phone calls in places where you don’t have cellular service, so if your home has some cellphone dead spots, you can still make calls.
 However, you can also use it when you are outside your cellular provider’s network, and avoid roaming charges.

 This is particularly handy for making calls when you are abroad.
-With Xfinity, WiFi calling is free when you call U.S. numbers from anywhere in the world.
-Additionally, you can call international numbers over WiFi only, but to avoid any International long-distance rates, set your phone to airplane mode and check that WiFi is turned on.
+With Xfinity Mobile, WiFi calling is free when you call U.S. numbers from anywhere in the world.

 While the option to use WiFi to make phone calls has been available for some time, what’s new is the ability for your phone to “know” when it needs to switch to WiFi (so you don’t need to use a special WiFi calling app and can call regular phone numbers).